Skip to Main Content

 RESEARCH DATABASE

-• Publisher databases: Many academic journals are published by a small number of publishing companies, and these companies often provide subscription access to these journals through their own databases.
-These databases are best if you know you're looking for a specific journal or field of study that the publisher is known to focus on.
+• Journal Publishers: Many academic journals are published by a small number of publishing companies, and these companies often provide subscription access to these journals through their own databases.
+These resources are best if you know you're looking for a specific journal or field of study that the publisher is known to focus on.

 • Example: IEEE Xplore, a product of the publisher IEEE